 1 dead, 16 injured in bus accident at Tuas Checkpoint

-SINGAPORE: An accident involving a bus at Tuas Checkpoint on Tuesday (Feb 26) has left one dead and 16 injured.
+SINGAPORE: One person was killed and 16 injured after a bus collided into a railing near Tuas Checkpoint early on Tuesday morning (Feb 26).

-The heavy vehicle lane heading towards Singapore was closed after the accident and buses and lorries were diverted back to Malaysia, the Immigration and Checkpoints Authority (ICA) said.
+The heavy vehicle lane heading towards Singapore was closed after the accident.
+Buses and lorries were diverted back to Malaysia, the Immigration and Checkpoints Authority (ICA) said.

-"A body was found and there were 16 other casualties conveyed to Ng Teng Fong General Hospital and National University Hospital," said the SCDF.
+"A body was found and there were 16 other casualties conveyed to Ng Teng Fong General Hospital and National University Hospital," it said.

-ICA said in a Facebook post at 5.20am that police and SCDF officers were at the scene.

-It added that buses and lorries were unable to enter the checkpoint at arrival, and advised motorists to use Woodlands Checkpoint instead.
+ICA first alerted motorists to the accident in a Facebook post at 5.20am.
+It said buses and lorries were unable to enter the checkpoint at arrival, and advised motorists to use Woodlands Checkpoint instead.

-Photos posted on Facebook showed barricades blocking the heavy vehicle lane at about 5am.
+Photos posted online by Facebook users at about 5am showed barricades blocking the heavy vehicle lane.

-In another Facebook update just before 7am, ICA said traffic for arriving and departing cars and motorcycles had returned to normal.
-However, the heavy vehicle lane remained closed.
+In an update on its Facebook page just before 7am, ICA said traffic for arriving and departing cars and motorcycles had returned to normal.
+However, the heavy vehicle lane remains closed, it added.

 This is a developing story.
 Please refresh for updates.